josephg/egwalker-paper/reg-text.typ

 Now it is easy to find the $i$th record with $s_p = 0$ in logarithmic time by starting at the root of the tree, and adding up the values in the subtrees that have been skipped.
 Moreover, once we have a record in the sequence we can efficiently determine its index in the effect state by going in the opposite direction: working upwards in the tree towards the root, and summing the numbers of records with $s_e = 0$ that lie in subtrees to the left of the starting record.
 This allows us to efficiently transform an operation from the prepare version into the effect version.
+If the character was already deleted in the effect version ($s_e > 0$), the transformed operation is a no-op.

 We use this process on every $italic("apply")(e)$, and then store the ID of the target record on the event $e$ in the event graph.
 For insertions, this is simply the ID of the event itself; for deletion events, it is the ID of the event that originally inserted the character being deleted.